-If you're a sysadmin that eats, sleeps, and breathes PowerShell, then this method is for you.
+If you're a sysadmin that eats, sleeps, and breathes PowerShell, maybe even having made a playlist with it, then this method is for you.
 If you're not a sysadmin but like learning new things, give this method a shot.
 The PowerShell commands we'll be using are pretty simple, so you should be able to follow right along.

 Set-DnsClientServerAddress -InterfaceIndex 6 -ServerAddresses 184.108.40.206, 220.127.116.11

 6. Now we'll double-check to make sure the changes were made successfully.
 Re-enter the command from step 3 and hit enter.